IOTReboot/TasUI/README.md

 ```

 ## Home Assistant
-A Hass.io addon can be installed on amd64 builds (more architectures coming soon).
+An Hass.io addon can be installed on `amd64`, `arm32v7`, `arm64v8` and `i386` builds.
 Simply add the TasUI repository on your addons list: https://github.com/iotreboot/TasUI

 No configuration is required.